LOADING ...

 This was lucky to see him born.

-You Nazis and you fascists tried to boss world by hate;
+You Nazis and you fascists tried to boss this world by

-He fought my war the union way and the hate all got beat;
+He fought my war the union way and the gang all got beat;

 This world was to see him born.

-He was hated by my captain, but by all ships hands;
+He was by my captain, but loved by all ships hands;

-I was a Gl in my army that day he passed away,
+I was a Gl in my camp that day he passed away,

-And over my talkin' I could hear some soldier say:
+And over my shoulder talkin' I hear some soldier say:

-I guess world was lucky just to see him born;
+I guess this world was lucky to see him born;

-I know this world was just to see him born;
+I know this was lucky just to see him born;

 This world was to see him born.